-- 2. The annual value of any grant shall be fixed by the Board of Graduate Studies after consideration value. of the value of other awards which the applicant may have received.
-Alterations of the value of these awards and particulars of new awards received after the grant has been fixed must be notified to the Board by the holder and the Board may vary the amount of a grant on account of any such alterations or new awards. - 3.
-Grants shall be paid quarterly in advance to the holders, subject after the third payment to a Payments. certificate that the holder is pursuing research to the satisfaction of the Supervisor appointed by the Degree Committee concerned.
+- (b) they must be or be about to become registered Graduate Students admitted by the Board of Graduate Studies to follow a course of research as candidates, or with a view to becoming candidates, for the Ph.D.
+Degree.1 - 2.
+The annual value of any grant shall be fixed by the Board of Graduate Studies after consideration value. of the value of other awards which the applicant may have received.
+Alterations of the value of these awards and particulars of new awards received after the grant has been fixed must be notified to the Board by the holder and the Board may vary the amount of a grant on account of any such alterations or new awards.

+3. Grants shall be paid quarterly in advance to the holders, subject after the third payment to a Payments. certificate that the holder is pursuing research to the satisfaction of the Supervisor appointed by the Degree Committee concerned.

 4. A grant to a Graduate Student shall be made ordinarily for a period of two years and shall be Periods renewable for a further year, but no grant shall be tenable for more than three years in all.
-The holder covered by grants. of a grant who ceases to be a registered Graduate Student following a course of research as a candidate, or with a view to becoming a candidate, for the Ph.D.
+The holder grants. of a grant who ceases to be a registered Graduate Student following a course of research as a candidate, or with a view to becoming a candidate, for the Ph.D.
 Degree shall thereby cease to be qualified to receive any further instalments of the grant.

 5. Applications for grants shall be submitted to the Secretary of the Board of Graduate Studies.
 The Applications.
-Board shall publish from time to time a notice of the dates by which such applications must be received.
+Board shall publish from time to time a notice of the dates by which such applications must be